microsoft/inno-updater/README.md

 ## Integration

-⭐️ To create a new release, simply push a new tag.
-Tags will kick off [build](https://ci.appveyor.com/project/VSCode/inno-updater), which will publish [release](https://github.com/Microsoft/inno-updater/releases).
+⭐️ To create a new release, simply push a new tag; this will kick off a [build](https://ci.appveyor.com/project/VSCode/inno-updater) and publish a [release](https://github.com/Microsoft/inno-updater/releases).

 ⭐️ To integrate a release of `inno-updater` in VS Code, simply extract the release archive to [`build/win32`](https://github.com/Microsoft/vscode/tree/master/build/win32).